 Write about something you are interested in, and consider something other than what you do full-time.
 Remember that six months down the line you will still need to be interested in the subject.
 There is a tricky balance in keeping your subject and blog name generic enough to allow your interests to grow but also a specific enough topic to keep people interested... "oh no, another photography tips blog".
 Blogging can be a good way to stretch yourself into doing something you have a fear of but want get better at.

-If your website contains anything dynamic (i.e. it is more than just plain html) like a wordpress blog then always keep your software and plugins up-to-date.
-Old versions of CMS software can contain bugs which may allow a hacker to access you site.
-It happened to me a while back with a wordpress blog.
-The hack was done in a very stealthy way so that normal access to the site revealed noting out of the ordinary, only a search on google for site:mydomain.com revealed that I was also serving up thousands of spam pages linked to other blogs infected by the same hackers.
+If your website contains anything dynamic (i.e. it is more than just plain html) like a Wordpress blog then always keep your software and plugins up-to-date.
+Old versions of CMS software can contain bugs which may allow a hacker to access your site.
+It happened to me a while back with a Wordpress blog.
+The hack was done in a very stealthy way so that normal access to the site revealed nothing out of the ordinary, only a search on google for site:mydomain.com revealed that I was also serving up thousands of spam pages linked to other blogs infected by the same hackers.
 The solution was simple, I just had to restore one file from my back-ups (easy to spot as the size was different, but then it took many hours to confirm that no other files or templates had been 'seeded' with back doors).
 The first I knew of the issue was when google webmaster tools informed be that my site was being de-listed for containing so many spam links, and while my response to google explaining the resolution of the issue resulted in the blog remaining in the search engine, it has taken months for the search engine traffic to build back up (and has still not reached previous levels).
 Such an event can, if you are not careful result in your domain being blacklisted all together, and as such can ruin your business or virtually stop any new search engine visitors from seeing your blog.
 The more popular your blog the more likely the hackers will want to break in.

 Related Posts